ManaxBIP/DiscoTrav/README.md

 ## About

-This project aims to provide an easy-to-use interface to explore the discography of Travis Scott, a renowned American rapper, singer, and songwriter.
+This project make in 2hours full accessible aims to provide an easy-to-use interface to explore the discography of Travis Scott, a renowned American rapper, singer, and songwriter.
 It provides information about his albums, mixtapes, and singles.

 ## Installation